bharadwajbva/Restaurant_Promotion/README.md

-This project is to promote our friend's restaurant
+This project is to promote our Friend's restaurant